witold-gawlowski/octet/README.md

 # my_bridge: Tools and Middleware Project I

-Final project code Features:
-* Collada mesh of the canyon created by Martin Skarregard.
-* Bullet physics bridge:
-	* bt

-The core goal of the project was to create a bullet-phyiscs demo.
-Our lecturer - Andy Thomason suggested building a rope bridge.
-I liked the idea as it fitted the concept one of my projects I wanted to realize: an experience of a canyon: I have found this picture somewhere on the web and wanted to make a game where you could explore it.

 ## Final project Features:
 * Displaying Collada mesh of the canyon created by Martin Skarregard.
 * Bullet physics bridge.